 Con: We Can Make Improvements Without Throwing Away Grades

-To this point, we can probably agree that grades are deeply imperfect.
+Perhaps we can at least agree that grades are deeply imperfect.
 But does that mean we should trash them altogether?
 There’s a case to be made that grades can be de-emphasized without being dumped.

-If you read at all about the international education scene, you’ll probably get really sick of hearing how awesome Finland is all the time.
-It routinely ranks at or near the top of the OECD’s Programme for International Student Assessment and was used as a positive point of comparison against America’s failing education system in the noted 2010 documentary Waiting for Superman.
+If you've read anything about the international education scene, you're probably sick of hearing how awesome Finland is.
+The Nordic nation routinely ranks at or near the top of the OECD’s Programme for International Student Assessment and was used as a positive point of comparison against America’s failing education system in the noted 2010 documentary Waiting for Superman.

 Harvard professor Howard Gardner once advised American educators to "Learn from Finland, which has the most effective schools and which does just about the opposite of what we are doing in the United States."